ns6296666/Bootstrap-Portfolio/README.md

 ## Description

-This Website is my Bootsrap portfolio .
-This project is all about bootsrap .
-It uses bootstrap library for css, how you can built website without creating your own css.
+This Website is my Bootstrap portfolio .
+This project is all about bootstrap .
+It uses bootstrap library for css, how you can built website with minimal css.

 ## Installation